poukah/Esp8266Display/README.md

 # Esp8266Display
 DIsplay data from internet using esp8266, OLED SSD1306 and MicroPython First, you need to run MicroPython on your ESP8266.
-Tke a look at: http://micropython.org/
+Take a look at: http://micropython.org/

 For the moment, displaybinary.py display a binary image stored in Lille1.txt on the ssd1306 using i2C.